Azure-Samples/azure-solutions-digital-marketing-reference-implementation/README.md

 # azure-solutions-digital-marketing-reference-implementation
 Reference implmentation for the Azure Digital Marketing Solution.
-This example provides an initial framework for the development of a multi channel digital marketing solution that is customizable and extensible.
+This example provides an initial framework for the development of a multi-channel digital marketing solution that is customizable and extensible.
 ## Requirements
 -   Active Azure Subscription